cucumber/docs/content/architecture/execution.md

 behave.
 Some examples include:

 * Which plugins to load (such as formatter plugins)
-* Which features and scenarios to run (using file paths, tags, or line numbers)
+* Which Features and Scenarios to run (using file paths, Tags, or line numbers)
-* Which step definitions to use
+* Which Step Definitions to use
 * Whether to report `undefined` and/or `pending` as errors
 * Test plan strategy (randomise order, distribute Scenarios across threads or processes)